nzmpi/UHI6/README.md

+# UHI6 Hooks

-# ComplimentHook
+## ComplimentHook

-This hook compliments the sender with a random compliment.
+This hook compliments the sender with a pseudorandom compliment every time they add liquidity.